Priyanshi074/Book-Management-System/README.md

 ├── pom.xml                                 # Maven dependencies
 └── README.md
 ```
-## Usage
+## 📄Usage
 - Launch the application
 - Navigate to the Books section
 - Perform operations like Add, Update, Delete, or View books
 - All changes are saved automatically to the database

+## 🎬Demo / Screenshots
+- Visual representation of the app:

-## Future Enhancements
+## 🚀Future Enhancements
 - User authentication and authorization
 - Book search and filter functionality
 - Borrow and return system for libraries
 - Integration with notification system (email alerts)

-## Contributing
+## 🤝Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request.
+- Contributions are welcome!
+Follow these steps:
+  1. Fork the repository
+  2. Create a new branch: git checkout -b feature/your-feature
+  3. Commit your changes: git commit -m "Add some feature"
+  4. Push to the branch: git push origin feature/your-feature
+  5. Open a Pull Request

-## License
+## 📄License
 This project is licensed under the MIT License.